Daniel-Modilevsky/Weather-WEB-Mobile/README.md

 3. $npm start.
 4. $cd ../../Mobile
 5. $npm start.
-6. $download expo ('on the link in technolegy stacks');
+6. $download expo ('on the link in technolegy stacks') on phone;
-7. run application
+7. run application (cross platform, working on android and ios)

 ## ‍ Thanks and enjoy the application